shoganhennessy/Econ_text_data/Blog_post_exploration/2_RePEc_listings.md

 The Ideas.RePEc Listings of Articles in Economics
 ================
-Senan Hogan-Hennessy
+Senan Hogan-Hennessy,
-23 Jan 2020
+25 Jan 2020

 ## WORK IN PROGRESS – to be finished soon.